waterswims/NanoMagMC/README.md

 * EXCHANGE: The inter-atomic exchange coupling constant J between coupled atoms in the Ising and Heisenberg models.

 * MAGFIELD: The external magnetic field that is present when using the Ising, Heisenberg and FePt models.

+* DMISTREN: The strength of the DMI interaction for a skyrmion hamiltonian.